lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ~~~
 CertificateChoice ::=
    CHOICE {
-      cert Certificate, -- typical X.509 cert
+      cert Certificate,
-      opaqueCert    [0] IMPLICIT OCTET STRING, -- Format implicitly agreed upon
+      opaqueCert    [0] IMPLICIT OCTET STRING,
-                                               -- by sender and receiver
       typedCert     [1] IMPLICIT TypedCert,
       typedFlatCert [2] IMPLICIT TypedFlatCert
    }
 ~~~

 "Certificate" is a standard X.509 certificate that MUST be compliant with RFC5280.
 Enforcement of this constraint is left to the relying parties.

 "opaqueCert" should be used sparingly as it requires the receiving party to implictly know its format.
 It is encoded as an OCTET STRING.

 "TypedCert" is an ASN.1 construct that has the charateristics of a certificate, but is not encoded as an X.509 certificate.
 The certTypeField indicates how to interpret the certBody field.
 While it is possible to carry any type of data in this structure, it's intended the content field include data for at least one public key formatted as a SubjectPublicKeyInfo (see {{RFC5912}}).

 ~~~
-TYPED-CERT ::= TYPE-IDENTIFIER -- basically an object id and a matching ASN1
+TYPED-CERT ::= TYPE-IDENTIFIER
-                               -- structure encoded as a sequence

 CertType ::= TYPED-CERT.&id

 TypedCert ::= SEQUENCE {